FlashWan/Numerical-methods-undergraduate/docs/index.md

 The lectures notes are written in [Jupyter notebook](https://jupyter.org/).
 This is a web-based interactive computational environment where you can combine code execution, text, mathematics, plots etc into a single document.

-For some information on Jupyter notebooks see: [Jupyter notebooks](http://matt-piggott.github.io/Numerical-methods-undergraduate/notebooks/).
+For some information on Jupyter notebooks for this module specifically see: [Jupyter notebooks](http://matt-piggott.github.io/Numerical-methods-undergraduate/notebooks/).

 ### Supplementary material